 Well we were fooled.
 There was one 80 year old guy with a small table of fruits and vegetables.
 So I bought a pair of pears…mainly because I felt bad, but also because I knew I had this recipe sitting at home waiting to be tried!
 While this dish was great and the pear was perfectly ripe…I am still on the hunt for a great market like the Saturday Morning Market in St. Pete.

 It seems like here in Jacksonville they do it Georgia style…set up on the side of the road, with whatever produce you have, and sell it out of the back of your pickup.
 And I am sooo good with that…but the problem is they move around like gypsies!
 I can never find the same one twice!
 So please fellow Jacksonville citizens, inform me of how you do it!
 I want fresh local produce!!
 And I want it cheap! 😉

-Bring first 7 ingredients to a boil.
-Add the pears and cook at a gentle simmer for 10-20 minutes or until a paring knife inserted into the pears meets a little resistance.
+- Bring the first 7 ingredients to a boil.
+Add the pears and cook at a gentle simmer for 10-20 minutes, or until a paring knife inserted into the pears meets a little resistance.
 Cooking time will be determined by the ripeness of the pears.

-In small bowl, combine yogurt with remaining orange zest and powdered sugar.
+- In a small bowl, combine yogurt with remaining orange zest and powdered sugar.

 - To serve, slice the pears in quarters from top to bottom, place in the center of four serving plates, spoon over some yogurt and top with toasted almonds.

 Amount Per Serving: Calories: 145Total Fat: 1gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 1mgSodium: 57mgCarbohydrates: 31gFiber: 4gSugar: 23gProtein: 3g

 This post may contain affiliate links.
 Read my disclosure policy.